FIVAN0/capacitor-sunmi-printer/README.md

 size → the font size of the text to be displayed, center by default fill → whether to magnify the font to fill the display area

 Note: only available for desktop terminals of mini series with customer display function, with versions above v4.0.0.
-It won't be displayed if the text is too long.
+It won’t be displayed if the text is too long.

 | Param         | Type                                                        |
 | ------------- | ----------------------------------------------------------- |